leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

     Talk)](https://www.ted.com/talks/dan_meyer_math_curriculum_makeover).
     Students learn to pass tests, not to have deep, fundamental understandings.

-All of this is packaged nicely by this paragraph in Capitalist Realism:

-> There are certainly conspiracies in capitalism, but the problem is that they
-> are themselves only possible because deeper level structures allow them to
-> function.
-"Does anyone really think, for instance, that things would improve if
-> we replaced the whole managerial and banking class with a whole new set of
-> ("better") people?
-Surely, on the contrary, it is evident that the vices are
-> engendered by the structure, and that while the structure remains the vices
-> will reproduce themselves."

-Capitalist Realism outlines these methods of change:
+Capitalist Realism finally outlines these methods of change for combatting the statist/capitalist ideology:

   * Remove business ontology from (public) services.
 In regard to LRC I think about our "key performance indicators."
   * Produce a viable alternative.
 LRC needs to not only research and prepare for the unintuitive caveats of real implementations of leaderlessness, but it needs to balance this with real-world application and experimentation, and proposals for methods for accomplishing such.
+For example, argue a delivery where neoliberalism has failed: a massive reduction of bureaucracy.
-  * Assertion of worker autonomy (as opposed to control by management)
-  * Withdraw, evade forms of labor which "will only be noticed by the management which have no effect on the delivery[...] but which managerialism cannot do without."
-Reject these managerial-types of labor (such as auditing).
-Institute industrial action against managerialism in general.
+  * Struggle over work and who controls it, assertion of worker autonomy (as opposted to control by management) together with a rejection of certain kinds of labor (such as auditing) which "will only be noticed by the management which have no effect on the delivery[...] but which managerialism cannot do without." cannot do without.
+    Institute industrial action against managerialism.
   * Realize the unhealthiness of these systems
+  * Resolve things through collective management, practically and experimentally

 This is a powerful conclusion to the book: